OLIMEX/DIY-LAPTOP/doc/web/hw_assembly.md

 ![TERES-005-Bottom 4](../images/TERES-I/hardware/115.jpg)

 The assembly is now complete.
-Now press the PWR button and the laptop will boot:
+Now press the power button and the laptop will boot:

 ![TERES-Assembled](../images/TERES-I/hardware/116.jpg)

 Congratulations!
-You assembled your own laptop TERES-I!
+You assembled your TERES-I laptop!